jacqxu00/Project01Data/README.md

 * Basically this an adjusted scatter plot.

-* There will be 2 graphs at a time, one for data based on the whole team and another that depicts player's personal data based on their positions.
+* There will be 2 graphs at a time, one for data based on the whole team and another that depicts the data pertaining to specific positions on the team.

-* The position graph will basically split the team data into the individual player statistics.
+    * Positions of the teams will be connected by a line to represent one whole team whereas individual circles represent the specific position of the team

     * Data points will be separated by whatever characteristics you choose for the axises.
 However, data point that represent people with the same positions will have the same colors.

 ![alt text](https://raw.githubusercontent.com/jacqxu00/Project01Data/master/markup.png)